Amit Shah slams oppn alliance INDIA, says nothing will happen by change in name | Politics

 Shah was addressing a rally here, ahead of kick-starting Tamil Nadu BJP President K Annamalai's state-wide 'En Mann, En Makkal (My Land, My People)' padayatra.

-Taking forward Prime Minister Narendra Modi's Tamil pitch, Shah said Modi honoured Tamil culture by installing the 'sengol' in the new parliament building.
+''Congress-DMK and allies opposed the removal of Art 370; is Kashmir ours or not,'' he asked.
+Taking forward Prime Minister Narendra Modi's Tamil pitch, he said Modi honoured Tamil culture by installing the 'sengol' in the new parliament building.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)